 - Measure out the liquid oils and add them to the melted hard oils.
 This is a great recipe to use an oil infused with a healing herb like chamomile or lavender.
 Use the infused oil as you would your normal olive oil.

 - Once you've reached trace, if you are not adding a fragrance or essential oil to the soap, it's time to pour it into the mold.
 If you're adding a fragrance, add it here and stir well.
 This would also be the time to add in any additives like chamomile flowers or lavender buds.
-I generally leave batches of soap like this pretty pure - with no color, additives or fragrances added.

 - Pour the soap into your mold, and you're done.